 Researching patterns behind user decisions

-Crafting a cohesive, modern visual system
+Crafting a fun, modern visual system

 Making Web3 concepts clear and usable

-The product is grounded in real Web3 constraints — self-custody, security trade-offs…etc. I use interactive quizzes to turn concepts like wallets and private keys into flows that feel less intimidating, helping users navigate Web3 without needing deep technical knowledge.
+I use interactive quizzes to turn concepts like wallets and private keys into flows that feel less intimidating, helping users navigate Web3 without needing deep technical knowledge.

 00 – the problem